 Note: This method will even catch documentation resources that don’t have “Dataset” in their title.

-Accessing your datasets
+Access your datasets

 The good news is, you don’t need to do anything special to use your datasets.
 Because they are not resources in themselves, but rather they unlock features within the application, all you need to do to take advantage of them is open the Guide, Interactive, visual filter, or other resource that pulls from a particular dataset and begin to use it.
 Once the datasets have been added to your library, they are available for Verbum to access without any additional work on your part.